ibm-cloud-docs/discovery-data/entity-extractor.md

 An *entity type* is a type of thing.
 To create an entity extractor, you define a set of *entity types* that you care about.
 You then annotate a collection of your own documents by finding terms or phrases that represent the type of information you want to extract and labeling them as entity examples.

 After you define entity types and label entity examples, you can generate a machine learning model.
-The model learns about the information you care about based on how the terms or phrases that you label as examples are referenced in sentences.
+The model learns about the information that you care about based on how the terms or phrases that you label as examples are referenced in sentences.
 The model learns from the context and language with which the entity examples are referenced in the training data.

 After the machine learning model is trained well enough to recognize your entity types, you can publish the model as an enrichment and apply the enrichment to new documents.
 The custom entity extractor enrichment recognizes and tags new mentions of the same and similar terms as occurrences of the entity types that you care about.